5. Gruinard Bay

 Revisit: 21st September 2024

-As I vowed to do in the description above, I did return to Wester Ross on a beautiful weekend in September under cloudless skies.
-As I did last time, I chose to visit Gruinard Bay after a hike to Slaggan Bay, but unfortunately this time the tide was in and I wasn’t able to explore this fine beach as widely as I could in 2019.
-I made do with a wander as far as I could, which wasn’t far!
+Sticking to my vow from five years ago I return to Wester Ross on a beautiful weekend in September under cloudless skies.
+As I did last time, I choose to visit Gruinard Bay after a hike to Slaggan Bay, but unfortunately this time the tide is in and I am unable to explore this fine beach as widely as I could in 2019.
+I make do with a wander as far as I can, which isn’t far!